Sri Lanka Armed Forces: First JVP Insurrection

-The 1971 JVP Insurrection saw Ceylon Armed Forces mobilising for combat operations. for the first time and its size grew rapidly.
-The insurrection was brought under control in a few months.
+The 1971 JVP Insurrection saw Ceylon Armed Forces mobilising for combat operations for the first time.
+The state's military grew rapidly and the insurrection was brought under control in a few months.

 Republic of Sri Lanka

-In 1972, Ceylon became the independent socialist Republic of Sri Lanka, with it the Ceylon Armed Forces became known as the Sri Lanka Armed Forces as the Ceylon Army became the Sri Lanka Army, the Royal Ceylon Navy became the Sri Lanka Navy and the Royal Ceylon Air Force became the Sri Lanka Air Force.
+In 1972, Ceylon became the independent socialist Republic of Sri Lanka; thereupon, the Ceylon Armed Forces changed its name to Sri Lanka Armed Forces: the Ceylon Army became the Sri Lanka Army, the Royal Ceylon Navy became the Sri Lanka Navy, and the Royal Ceylon Air Force became the Sri Lanka Air Force.

 Sri Lankan Civil War and the Second JVP Insurrection

 By the early 1980s, the Sri Lanka Armed Forces mobilised against the insurgency of Tamil militant groups in the north of the island.
 This was the beginning of the Sri Lankan Civil War.
 The size of the Armed Forces grew rapidly in the 1980s.
 By the mid-1980s, the Armed Forces began launching operations in the like of conventional warfare against the Liberation Tigers of Tamil Eelam (LTTE) which had by then became the most powerful of the Tamil militant groups and had been proscribed as a terrorist organisation by the Sri Lanka.

 This led to India intervening by entering Sri Lankan air space to carry out food drops.
 Shortly afterward the Indo-Sri Lankan Accord was signed and the Indian Peace Keeping Force (IPKF) was sent to Sri Lanka to establish peace.

 The military was redistricted to its bases but was soon involved in another insurrection by the JVP in the south of the island from 1987 to 1989.
 In the north, tension increased with the LTTE and the IPKF leading to open war with the two suffering heavy casualties.
 In 1990 the IPKF pulled out and the war commenced with the Sri Lanka Armed Forces and the LTTE.

 In 1994, a brief ceasefire came into place and peace talks began.
 The ceasefire ended when the LTTE sack two SLN gunboats.
 The phase of the war that followed, known as Eelam War III, saw a conventional war taking place in the northern and eastern provinces of the island and LTTE attacks in other parts of the country, which included several largescale suicide bombings.
 The Sri Lankan Army began deploying full divisions in offensive operations and the Navy and Air Force increased their inventories to support the Army.

 In 2002, a new Cease-Fire Agreement (CFA) was established with Norwegian mediation and peace talks began.
-The SLMM was established to monitor the ceasefire and certain progress archived until the LTTE withdrew from the peace talks in 2003.
+The Sri Lanka Monitoring Mission (SLMM) was established to monitor the ceasefire and certain progress archived until the LTTE withdrew from the peace talks in 2003.
 Although the ceasefire continued no peace talks took place till 2005.
-In 2006, the Sri Lanka Monitoring Mission (SLMM) reported that the LTTE had violated the CFA 3,471 times and the Sri Lankan security forces 162 times since the signing of the ceasefire.
+In 2006, the SLMM reported that the LTTE had violated the CFA 3,471 times and the Sri Lankan security forces 162 times since the signing of the ceasefire.